1. Main points

 Flash estimate using the Labour Force Survey

-As detailed in our Labour market transformation article, work is under way to carry out reweighting of our Labour Force Survey (LFS) estimates to reflect the most up-to-date population and migration data.
-The results in this article, while consistent with labour market data from our Labour market overview, UK: November 2024 bulletin, should therefore be considered with this forthcoming revision in mind.
+Further reweighting of our Labour Force Survey (LFS) estimates is due to begin in 2025, to incorporate the most up-to-date population and migration data.
+The results in this article, while consistent with labour market data from our Labour market overview, UK: February 2024 bulletin, should be considered with this forthcoming revision in mind.

-Output per hour worked was 2.0% above its pre-coronavirus (COVID-19) pandemic levels (2019 average level) in Quarter 3 2024, as shown in Table 1.
-This growth was caused by an increase in GVA of 3.6% and an increase in hours worked increased by only 1.5% over the period.
+Output per hour worked was 1.6% above its pre-coronavirus (COVID-19) pandemic levels (2019 average level) in Quarter 4 2024, as shown in Table 1.
+This growth was caused by an increase in gross value added (GVA) of 3.8% and an increase in hours worked by 2.1% over the period.

-While the pandemic had a substantial short-term effect on the growth rate of productivity, unlike most "standard" recessions that show a subsequent fall in productivity (such as the financial downturn in 2008 to 2009), the growth rate bounced back to the trend rate.
+The pandemic had a substantial short-term effect on the growth rate of productivity.
+Unlike most "standard" recessions that show a subsequent fall in productivity (such as the financial downturn in 2008 to 2009), the growth rate bounced back to the trend rate.

 However, in more recent quarters it has slowed and begun to diverge from the trend, as shown in Figure 1 and Figure 2.
 This latter trend was historically weak and described as the "productivity puzzle".
 The recent movements in productivity since the pandemic suggest this underlying weakness in UK productivity growth remains.

-Recognising the break in the trend rate of growth around the time of the Global Financial Crisis in 2008, we have extrapolated the 95% confidence interval around the trend in the period between the Global Financial Crisis and the pandemic to contextualise growth in the post-pandemic period, starting the trend at Quarter 2 (Apr to June) 2009.
-Output per hour worked is outside the lower bound of the 95% confidence interval for the third consecutive quarter.
+Recognising the break in the trend rate of growth around the time of the global financial crisis in 2008, we have extrapolated the 95% confidence interval around the trend in the period between 2008 and the pandemic to contextualise growth in the post-pandemic period, starting the trend at Quarter 2 (Apr to June) 2009.
+Output per hour worked is outside the lower bound of the 95% confidence interval for the fourth consecutive quarter.

-Output per worker was 0.3% above its equivalent in Quarter 3 2023, as shown in Figure 3.
-This is because GVA increased by 1.0%, while the number of workers, increased by 0.6%.
+Output per worker was negative 0.1% below its equivalent in Quarter 4 2023, as shown in Figure 3.
+This is because GVA increased by 1.4%, while the number of workers increased by 1.4%, both rounded to one decimal place.

 Back to table of contents